max-wayne/max-wayne.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper entitled `A Complex Network Approach to Designing Bernoulli Parity-Check Codes` won the `Best Paper Award` at The 13th IEEE/CIC International Conference on Communications in China held in Hangzhou, China on August 7-9, 2024.
+Our paper entitled `A Complex Network Approach to Designing Bernoulli Parity-Check Codes` won the `Best Paper Award` at the 13th IEEE/CIC International Conference on Communications in China held in Hangzhou, China on August 7-9, 2024.